firasm/jupyterbook_course_template/_sources/about/syllabus.md

 During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC, including changes to health and safety considerations.
 Keep in mind that some UBC courses might cover topics that are censored or considered illegal by non-Canadian governments.
 This may include, but is not limited to, human rights, representative government, defamation, obscenity, gender or sexuality, and historical or current geopolitical controversies.
 If you are a student living abroad, you will be subject to the laws of your local jurisdiction, and your local authorities might limit your access to course material or take punitive action against you.
-UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit [this calendar page](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,293,866,0) for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
+UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit [this calendar page](https://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,293,866,0) for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
 Thus, we recognize that students will have legitimate reason to exercise caution in studying certain subjects.
 If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
 For further information and support, please visit: [https://academic.ubc.ca/support-resources/freedom-expression/](https://academic.ubc.ca/support-resources/freedom-expression/).

+### Grading Practices

+Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
+Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
+[Grades](https://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014) are not official until they appear on a student's academic record.
+If you have any questions about how academic integrity applies to this course, please consult with your professor.

+### Final Examinations

+The examination period for Winter 2020 Term 2 is April 16 - 29, 2021.
+Except in the case of examination clashes and hardships (three or more formal examinations scheduled within a 24-hour period) or unforeseen events, students will be permitted to apply for out-of-time final examinations only if they are representing the University, the province, or the country in a competition or performance; serving in the Canadian military; observing a religious rite; working to support themselves or their family; or caring for a family member.
+Unforeseen events include (but may not be limited to) the following: ill health or other personal challenges that arise during a term and changes in the requirements of an ongoing job.
+Further information on Academic Concession can be found under Policies and Regulation in the [Okanagan Academic Calendar](https://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0).

+### Academic Integrity

+The academic enterprise is founded on honesty, civility, and integrity.
+As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
+At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
+This also means you should not cheat, copy, or mislead others about what is your work.
+Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
+For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
+Careful records are kept in order to monitor and prevent recurrences.

+A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](https://okanagan.students.ubc.ca/calendar/index.cfm?tree=3,54,111,0.)

 ### Copyright Disclaimer

-Diagrams and figures included in lecture presentations adhere to [Copyright Guidelines for UBC Faculty, Staff and Students](http://copyright.ubc.ca/requirements/copyright-guidelines/) and [UBC Fair Dealing Requirements for Faculty and Staff](http://copyright.ubc.ca/requirements/fair-dealing/).
+Diagrams and figures included in lecture presentations adhere to [Copyright Guidelines for UBC Faculty, Staff and Students](https://copyright.ubc.ca/requirements/copyright-guidelines/) and [UBC Fair Dealing Requirements for Faculty and Staff](https://copyright.ubc.ca/requirements/fair-dealing/).
 Some of these figures and images are subject to copyright and will not be posted to Canvas.
 All material uploaded to Canvas that contain diagrams and figures are used with permission of the publisher; are in the public domain; are licensed by Creative Commons; meet the permitted terms of use of UBC’s library license agreements for electronic items; and/or adhere to the UBC Fair Dealing Requirements for Faculty and Staff.
 Access to the Canvas course site is limited to students currently registered in this course.